WorldWideWebster/github.io/Projects/Guitars/AriaProII_Knight_Warrior.md

 \$60 later, I had an Aria Pro II Knight Warrior, which was in playable, yet rough shape.

 ![my Knight Warrior, first known picture](/assets/img/guitars/KW/kw_old1.jpg)

+After replacing many of the Kahler Flyer parts that were missing, from [Frets On The Net](https://fretsonthenet.com/), I played it for about a year.

 At some point and time, probably around 2014, the pickguard around the jack broke.
 The guitar then went into cold storage.